-This kind of search is akin to DNS zone transfer, but relies on web-based services which allow it to perform name-based searches on DNS.
+This kind of search is akin to DNS zone transfer, but relies on web-based services that enable name-based searches on DNS.
 One such service is the Netcraft Search DNS service, available at http://searchdns.netcraft.com/?host.
 You may query for a list of names belonging to your domain of choice, such as example.com.
 Then you will check whether the names you obtained are pertinent to the target you are examining.